 "The Ahimsa Dairy Foundation is Britain's only completely slaughter-free farm.
 All of our cows, calves and bulls enjoy their full lifespan until they pass away naturally."

-Patrick Holden who is the director of Sustainable Food Trust, a prominent organisation in the UK, are very supportive of the revolutionary dairy model.
+Patrick Holden who is the director of Sustainable Food Trust, a prominent organisation in the UK, is very supportive of the revolutionary dairy model.
 He says:

 "This wonderful initiative represents the pinnacle of animal welfare and a shift towards recognising the importance of being non-violent to nature and to animals in the production of food".